Nobel laureate Gao Xingjian: 'I've had three lives'

 "After I went to France, I finally had an environment where I could work freely," he said.
 "So you could say I worked extremely hard, but I was very happy."

-"Gaining artistic freedom, and achieving my dream [of making films] all came true one by one."'Caught in a storm'
+"Gaining artistic freedom, and achieving my dream [of making films] all came true one by one."

 His third life began abruptly in October 2000, when he was awarded the Nobel Prize for Literature.